 John Brown House Museum in Providence and Museum of Work & Culture in Woonsocket Will Offer Free Admission, Tours on September 23

 What: Learning Quill and Ink Writing at the John Brown House Museum!
-When: Saturday, July 8th, 9:00-10:00am Mornings at the Museum will be held on the second Saturday of every month from April to August (April 8, May 13, June 10, July 8,…
+When: Saturday, July 8th, 9:00-10:00am Mornings at the Museum will be … Continue reading A Morning of Family Fun at the John Brown House Museum!

 On April 27, the Rhode Island Historical Society’s “After Dark at the Museum” will give visitors the rare opportunity to tour the John Brown House Museum by (battery-operated!) candlelight and discover what went on during private evenings – and late nights – at home in the 18th century.